 Over 80 firms including China's JD.com added to U.S. SEC list facing delisting risk

+Adds statement from JD.com, background, recasts and changes dateline to May 5

-May 4 (Reuters) - The U.S. Securities and Exchange Commission added over 80 firms to its list of entities facing possible expulsion from American exchanges, which include China's JD.com 9618.HK, Pinduoduo Inc PDD.O, Bilibili Inc 9626.HK, and NetEase Inc 9999.HK.
+May 5 (Reuters) - The U.S. Securities and Exchange Commission (SEC) added over 80 firms, including China's JD.com 9618.HK, to a list of entities facing possible expulsion from American exchanges amid a long-running auditing standoff between the United States and China.

-The SEC on Wednesday expanded the list, consisting of U.S.-listed Chinese entities, on a provisional lineup under a 2020 law known as The Holding Foreign Companies Accountable Act.

-Sources had told Reuters last month Chinese regulators had asked some of the country's U.S.-listed firms, including Alibaba 9988.HK, Baidu 9888.HK, and JD.com, to prepare more audit disclosures.
+Sources had told Reuters in March Chinese regulators had asked some of the country's U.S.-listed firms, including Alibaba 9988.HK, Baidu 9888.HK, and JD.com, to prepare more audit disclosures.

-China had also proposed in early-April to revise confidentiality rules on offshore listings, a move sought to remove a legal hurdle to Sino-U.S. co-operation on audit oversight and put the onus on Chinese firms to protect state secretes.

-The development was after a U.S. watchdog had said in March it continued to engage with Chinese regulators about getting access to their auditors' records, but it was unclear if the Chinese government would grant the access required by a new U.S. listing law.

 ((Sabahatjahan.Contractor@thomsonreuters.com; within U.S. +1 646 223 8780 outside the U.S. +918067492635;))